printed circuit board

 I take care not to run the washer for too long.
 The tiny parts within the ESP32 module is prone to damage from the mechanical stress imposed by prolonged exposure to ultrasound.

-Mounting
+Mounting the doorbell

 After drying up, the PCB is ready for mounting.
 I use nylon screws for fastening the board inside the enclosure.
-I also needed two 5mm standoffs to lift the board a bit up, to make room for the WROVER module and the RTC battery.
+I also needed two 5mm standoffs to lift the board a bit up, to make room for the ESP32 module and the RTC battery.

 Programming and testing the new PCB went well, so the next step is to get it up and running.